 A: You can really organize these case reports however you would like to.
 It is not a regulatory form, it is purely an internal form, and you want to design it in a way that is most useful to you.
-Now we did have a previous section that was I believe the SAR narrative is section five.
-Then we have a separate section where we do use it as a SAR filing log.
+Now we did have a previous section.
+I believe the SAR narrative is section five.
+Then we have a separate section where we use it as a SAR filing log.

 In addition, I will say that that is incredibly helpful, especially when you are providing that report to law enforcement because if you do include the BSE IDs for each one of the SARs.
 That is how agents would go and look up previous, SARs or related SARs.

 Q: So how can you tell who actually filled out the SAR?
 Some forms seem to come from a corporate office, so you cannot tell which branch filed a SAR.

 A: There is a place at the beginning of the SAR form where you indicate the financial institution’s contact.
 That is up to the bank or institution to decide whose name you want to provide there.
 That way, if law enforcement did reach out and contact that person, they would be the best person to talk to you as they were in charge of that case.